 The first flat-rate penalty that anybody should be aware of is returning their tax return late.
-If an individual or business does not file their tax return before the end of the financial year, they were liable for a fine of £100, which may increase if the tardiness extends beyond three months.
+If an individual or business does not file their tax return they are liable for a fine of £100, which may increase if the tardiness extends beyond three months.
 After these three months, an additional £10 per day will be applied to your fine, capping at £900.
 Should six months elapse, an additional penalty of £300 or 5% of the tax owed (whichever total is higher) will be applied to the fines above.
 Should you reach twelve months without filing your tax return, you will face another £300/5% of the total bill, or in some cases, 100%.
-That’s right- you could be expected to double your total tax liability for the year.

 This is one of many reasons why it is hugely advisable to bring in professional assistance with your tax matters and returns, which will ensure that your tax information is submitted accurately and on-time.